daimh/daisplay/README.md

 ## daisplay

 #### Overview
-A Raspbian Lite-based signage, a demo is at <https://www.youtube.com/watch?v=7xs4GRC0qHc>
+A Raspbian Lite-based signage, two demos are at <https://youtu.be/7xs4GRC0qHc> <https://youtu.be/MaKyHXSJHWM>

 It plays multiple h264 videos simutaneously, shows time, weather and bus information, changes background at user-specified interval.
 It also supports user's own addon.
 U of Michigan's Magic Bus, AAATA bus, and weather were implemented in addon as an example.